The following frequently asked questions are designed to help students navigate and interpret Degree Works worksheets.

 The transcript is the official record of grades and experiences at SUNY Cortland.
 The Degree Works worksheets are tools provided to help you visualize your requirements and assess your progress toward degree and your fulfillment of requirements.

 You cannot update this information directly in Degree Works.
-As with CAPP, you must complete a change of program form to change your major, minor or program.
+You must complete a change of program form to change your major, minor or program.
 You may, however, use the What-if feature of Degree Works to see how your courses and experiences apply to another program Cortland offers.

 Yes. if you click on a linked course or requirement, a small window will pop-up showing the courses that are available in current or forthcoming terms.
 To register, you will use the existing course registration tools in myRedDragon.